biojava/biojava.github.io/_wikis/Dazzle.md

 Dazzle is an easy to use server for the Distributed Annotation System ([DAS](http://www.biodas.org)).

-Dazzle is a general purpose server for the Distributed Annotation System (DAS) protocol.
 It is implemented as a Java servlet, using the BioJava APIs.
 Dazzle is a modular system which uses small "datasource" plugins to provide access to a range of databases.
 Several [general-purpose plugins](Dazzle:plugins "wikilink") are included in the package, and it it straightforward to develop new plugins to connect to your own databases.